Magyartanulas/magyartanulas.github.io/postpositions_articles.md

 **IMPORTANT NOTE**

-Postpositions cannot be used with standalone pronouns, you have to attach the personal pronoun ending instead, [this is explained in Section 10](https://magyartanulas.github.io/Section10/).
-Here are some examples.
+Postpositions cannot be used with standalone pronouns, you have to attach the personal pronoun ending instead, [this is explained here.](https://magyartanulas.github.io/dative_possession/)

 * István sat next to me.
   * ~~István én mellé ült.~~